Recover Your Life

 Do you sometimes lose control over how much you drink?

 Alcohol use disorder (AUD), is a complex condition affecting different people in different ways.
 The most effective treatment adapts scientific evidence to the individual, often using targeted medications while recognizing the importance of psychological, social, dietary, and spiritual aspects of recovery.
 I have written about this here, here, and here.
-Explore how medicine and diet can help restore a life threatened by alcohol.
+Explore this website to learn how medicine and diet can help restore a life threatened by alcohol.

 My research and that of others suggest that drinking can be driven by an inflammatory process in the brain, a process made worse by the disruptive effect of excessive alcohol on gut bacteria.
-Therefore, what we eat, and other lifestyle factors make a big impact on recovery.
-Full recovery often requires that our heart and mind are at peace; the latest neuroscience explains why this is so.
-Past trauma, subconscious stress, and undiagnosed illness can sometimes promote drinking, which is why a specialist in addiction medicine can be essential.
+Therefore, what we eat as well as lifestyle factors eat can be critical for recovery.
+Past traumas, subconscious stress, antidepressant medication and deficecy states can also promote drinking, which is why an addiction medicine specialist who understands the complex neuroscience driving alcohol consumption may provide valuable assistance.

-Naltrexone and other medications have helped thousands of people safely reduce their drinking.
-You can read about how The Sinclair Method changed my mind about naltrexone here.
-Although the effect of medical treatment varies, some people experience dramatic benefits from medication.
+Naltrexone and other medications have helped thousands of people safely stop drinking ... or drink less if that is what they chose.
+You can read about how The Sinclair Method has changed how naltrexone is used here.
+Although the effect of treatment varies, some people experience dramatic benefits from naltrexone and other safe medications.

 One 40-year-old professional, for example, came to my telemedicine practice to try naltrexone after losing control of her drinking.
 She could avoid drinking during the week, but on weekends, one glass of wine led to a binge ending only when she passed out.
 On Mondays she was hung over, unable to work, and terrified that one day she would hurt someone while driving drunk.